aimms/how-to/Articles/266/266-units-of-measurement-localized-data.rst

 ========================================

 .. meta::
-   :description: Having units of measurement enables displaying data according to convention of end user
+   :description: Explains how to localize numeric data display per user in AIMMS by linking units of measurement to conventions for Imperial and Metric systems.
-   :keywords: Units of measurement, Imperial, Metric, scaling, displaying numbers
+   :keywords: units of measurement, convention, localization, Imperial, Metric, SI_Length, AllConventions, unit conversion, GUI, data display

 Optimization applications deal with numeric data.
 We find it easier to interpret when represented by